der2b2/erwin/README.md

 # Erwin SSG
-python static site generator for blogs
-(built and testet with python3)
+Python static site generator for blogs or static pages (built and testet with python3)

 ## Version